Skip to main content

 “And since when is she here?”
 He asked firmly.

-“Since the fire broke in her home.”
+“Since the fire broke out in her home.”
 Mohini watched Swadhin get on the carriage in a hurry and leave.

 Why, oh why, would you do this to us, Naw Da?
 You knew we were looking for her everywhere.
 You knew how much Abhaya… Abhaya would be so happy… but can I bring her here without putting everyone in trouble… Swadhin’s throat felt dry.
 He felt sick as he peeped out of the carriage for a little fresh air.
 What do I do now?
 He suddenly remembered his promise to Abhaya.
 He told her she could leave him the day she found Didi.
 Was he courageous enough to make her meet Kalyani, knowing he would potentially lose her?
 Was that why Sharat did not tell him about Kalyani?
 Was Sharat saving his relationship or his own?